Create a Live Encoding session

 Enter the Live Encoding mode.
 The Live Encoding mode presents a different workspace than the standard Microsoft Expression Encoder workspace.
 You have to enter the Live Encoding workspace before you can build and broadcast your content.

 Set up the encoding options.
-If you choose not to use a preset, or if you want to customize your preset or set your own encoding options, you can do so in the Encoding panel.
+Here you choose whether you want to encode audio or encode video, or both.
 You can also choose to intersperse your live broadcasts with captions.

 Add captions to your streamed file.
-Use the Script Commands panel to add text that will display, on your command, at any time during the broadcast.
+You can add text that will display, on your command, at any time during the broadcast.
 If you choose to archive your file, these captions become part of the archived stream.
 If you open your file in Expression Encoder, you will see the captions listed as script commands and displayed as markers.
 You can then modify the command text, realign the commands on the Timeline, and add new commands.

 Set the output options.
 In the Output panel, you set the streaming mode.
 You can either pull your content from Expression Encoder and send it to an available local port, or push your content to a Windows Media server.
 Then, if you want to save the encoded file for future on-demand delivery, possibly as a Microsoft Silverlight package, specify the appropriate archive options.